Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 • Use literary devices in your writing sparingly and naturally, choosing moments where they can occur organically to avoid overwhelming or distracting readers.

 To make things easier, we’ll cover some of the most common literary devices below.
-This comprehensive glossary with clear definitions and examples will help demonstrate how these devices are used effectively.
+This comprehensive glossary with definitions and examples will help demonstrate how these devices are used effectively.

 Work smarter with Grammarly